 Last Captain of the Light Horsemen

-Names from the past associated with the Seminole Light-horse police include Captain Lonnie, Captain Jacob Harrison, Captain Thomas Cloud and Captain Chilli Fish who later became Chief of the Seminole Nation after Oklahoma statehood.
+Names from the past associated with the Seminole Light-horse police include Captain Lonnie, Captain Jacob Harrison, Captain Thomas Cloud and Captain Chili Fish who later refused the office of Chief of the Seminole Nation after Oklahoma statehood.
 Chilli Fish was the last captain of the Seminole Light-horse police during that era.

 Other members of the Light-horse included black members of the tribe known as Freedman such as Cumsey Bruner, John Dennis, Tom Payne, Ceasar Payne, Thomas Bruner and Sam Cudgo.
 The most famous Seminole Freedman Light-horseman was Dennis Cyrus, who served with the Light-horse for twenty-five years.
 Five of those years, Cyrus held a deputy U.S. Marshall commission from the U.S. Marshal John Carroll at Fort Smith, Arkansas.

 Dennis Cyrus was involved in a shooting altercation in Muskogee in August of 1905.
 Cyrus was a delegate at a political convention in town.
 While resting at a rooming house , a fight occurred in the room next door.
 O. J. Mitchell, a prominent businessman in Muskogee was having a fight with a lady friend.
 During the dispute, Mitchell barged in to Cyrus' room with a gun in hand.
 Cyrus told him to drop the weapon.
 Mitchell hesitated and Cyrus shot him in the right shoulder, Mitchell later recovered from his wound and Cyrus was exonerated of the shooting.
 At the time of the incident the Muskogee Times Democrat reported that Dennis Cyrus was a posse man for deputy U.S. marshal John Cordell, stationed at Wewoka.